GamerAlien/ECSE-414-G13/readme.md

 The target node is always the last node from the generated graph (ie. 9, 99, 199, 4999 etc..)

 ## Dijkstra
+In the src directory (using A*'s Dijkstra implementation):

-In our code, Dijkstra is greedy meaning that it will stop after having found its shortest path To execute a regular Dijkstra, simply comment the lines 117-118 in `src/dijkstra.py`
+Dijkstra is greedy meaning that it will stop after having found its shortest path To execute a regular Dijkstra, simply comment the lines 117-118 in `src/dijkstra.py`

 ```python
 if current_node == goal_node:
     return reconstruct_path(cameFrom, current_node), gScore[goal_node]
 ```

-This algorithm's complexity depends on the heuristic
+Comments on Dijkstra Heap Implementation (`dijkstra.py` in root):

+The Dijkstra code has two functions: dijkstra(graph,source) and targetted_dijkstra(graph,source,destination).
+Note that graph has to be a standard graph in dictionary format, meaning graph_generator.py's getFormattedGraph() functions comes in useful here.

 ## A*